jonny-novikov/programmer-training/functional/README.md

 # Functional programming

-While a lot of this will be review, we need to go in depth on how these ideas are expressed in JavaScript.
+While a lot of this will be actually be review (It won't feel like it looking at the crazy list/names), we need to go in depth on how these ideas are expressed in JavaScript.
 You will know this stuff inside-out and outside-in by the time we are finished.

-## Paradigms
+## Programming Paradigms

 - [Imperative:](https://en.wikipedia.org/wiki/Imperative_programming)
 Paradigm of programming that uses explicit commands and statements to define the sequence in which a program should be run.